wamae-ndiritu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line
 To get the last line, we can use `tail -n 1` and then redirect the output as an appension to `iacta` file `tail -n 1 >> iacta` will duplicate the last line of the file.
+10. No more javascript
+Deleting all javascript files `rm -r *.js` in the current working directory.